istio/istio.io/content/en/docs/ambient/getting-started/setup/index.md

 $ brew install istioctl
 {{< /text >}}

 {{< quote >}}
-If you don't have Homebrew, follow these instructions to download and the Istio CLI:
+If you don't have Homebrew, follow these instructions to download and install the Istio CLI:

 {{< text bash >}}
 $ curl -L https://istio.io/downloadIstio | sh -